-- a completed interim or comprehensive behaviour support plan - a portal plan ID for an interim or comprehensive behaviour support plan demonstrating compliance with the prescribed timeframes - any records or documentation that demonstrate: - liaison with the person to enable the engagement of a practitioner and/or to seek a plan review with the NDIA for further funding (if appropriate) - 2. liaison/consultation with the person, support coordinator, practitioner, direct service staff, mainstream and other NDIS providers to inform the development of behaviour support plans
+- a completed interim or comprehensive BSP, - a portal plan ID for an interim or comprehensive BSP demonstrating compliance with the prescribed timeframes, - any records or documentation that demonstrate: - liaison with the person to enable the engagement of a practitioner and/or to seek a plan reassessment with the NDIA for further funding (if appropriate),

-- 3. protocol, incident reports and data collection related to the use of the restrictive practice/s, and other relevant service delivery records - referrals to other NDIS providers for support, medical and allied health specialists for the person or other NDIS provider and subsequent reports or assessments - 5. risk assessment documentation.
+- liaison/consultation with the person, support coordinator, practitioner, direct service staff, mainstream and other NDIS providers to inform the development of BSPs, - 3. protocol, incident reports and data collection related to the use of the restrictive practice/s, and other relevant service delivery records, - referrals to medical and allied health specialists or other NDIS providers and subsequent reports or assessments, - 5. risk assessment documentation, - 6. liaison with Local Area Coordinators, the NDIA or NDIS Commission for assistance to address barriers when the BSP is not progressing.

+NDIS-registered behaviour support practitioner:

+A person (or the provider they are working for) who is

+- registered for Specialist Behaviour Support (registration group 0110), and

+- deemed suitable by the NDIS

+Commission under the Positive

+Behaviour Capability Framework

+requirements to

-NDIS registered behaviour support practitioner: A person (or the provider they are working for) who is registered for Specialist Behaviour Support (registration group 110), and who is deemed suitable by the NDIS Commission under the Positive Behaviour Capability Framework requirements to undertake behaviour support assessments (including functional behavioural assessments) and to develop behaviour support plans that may contain the use of restrictive practices.
+- undertake behaviour support assessments (including functional behavioural assessments), and

+- to develop behaviour support plans that may contain the use of restrictive practices.

-If you are not the primary NDIS provider, you may need to liaise with the person, their support coordinator or the primary provider to provide information that supports the plan review, and work collaboratively to engage an NDIS registered behaviour support practitioner.
-Continue to keep records of your efforts to facilitate the development of a behaviour support plan which meets your provider obligations around the demonstration of 'all reasonable steps'.
+If you are not the primary NDIS provider, you may need to liaise with the person, their support coordinator or the primary provider to provide information that supports the plan review, and work collaboratively to engage an NDIS-registered behaviour support practitioner.

+Continue to keep records of your efforts to facilitate the development of a BSP to meet your provider obligations around the demonstration of 'all reasonable steps'.

-1. The Positive Behaviour Support (PBS) Capability Framework aims to establish expectations of best practice person centred, rights-based behaviour support for NDIS participants.
+1. The Positive Behaviour Support (PBS) Capability Framework - aims to establish expectations of best practice person centred, rights-based behaviour support: